Love yourself so you can love others

 Loving yourself brings a sense of compassion, self-empathy, curiosity and appreciation to your self.

-Today can be the beginning of defining yourself accurately: You are enough, you are more than OK, and who you truly are is fine.
-Coming to accept these truths takes practice and you might encounter feelings of grief and sadness which result from not being in reality, and not being true to yourself.
+Today can be the beginning of defining yourself accurately: You are enough, you are more than okay, and who you truly are is fine.
+Coming to accept these truths takes practice, and you might encounter feelings of grief and sadness which result from not being in reality and not being true to yourself.

 The way of the past as a perpetual victim (to circumstances, to the opinions of others, rejection, being shamed, judged and constantly diminished) has to yield to a new powerful way of living where you are the creator of your life, the author and authority of your life.
 Gift yourself with love, acceptance and compassion.
 Be your own best friend, be true to your authentic self rather than looking to someone else for what they can’t give you.

-Create the gift of true friendship with yourself and then expand your circle with people who are willing to accept themselves and you just the way you are.
+Create the gift of true friendship with yourself and then expand your circle with people who are willing to accept you just the way you are.

 Love yourself.
 Thank yourself for your gifts and talents and for the gift you are to others.
 Share yourself with the world and you won’t feel a need to please everyone else.